 For any questions about our Adjustable Rate Mortgages, feel free to chat with a representative immediately, email us, or give us a call at 877 905-0005.

-There is an index rate that is tied to an Adjustable Rate Mortgage.
-Box Home Loans ARMs are tied to the 1 year LIBOR index.
+After the initial fixed period, ARMs will adjust based on their index.
+An index represents what certain interest rates are in the financial markets.
+Most conventional mortgages are tied to the 1 year LIBOR index.
 LIBOR stands for “London Inter-Bank Offered Rate.”
 It is based on rates that contributor banks in London offer each other for inter-bank deposits.
 Essentially, a LIBOR is a rate at which a fellow London bank can borrower money from other banks.
 Borrowers can easily research the history of this index by searching online for “History of LIBOR Index.”
+Most government backed loans – such as FHA and VA loans – are tied to 1 Year Treasuries.
 The index is a variable that changes throughout time which impacts the interest rate of an ARM after the fixed rate period ends.

 Every mortgage has a margin that is set for a loan.
 A margin is a fixed rate that is added to the index value to determine the fully indexed interest rate of an adjustable rate mortgage (ARM).
 The margin is constant throughout the life of the mortgage.
 In other words, the margin is fixed.

 In addition to the margin, there are other factors that determine the new rate.
 These are called caps and ceiling.
 Caps are the limit on the amount the interest rate can increase or decrease each adjustment period.
-The maximum amount an interest rate can increase or decrease every 12 months period is 2.0% from the last calculated rate period.
-This is the cap in how much variability there can be in an interest rate each year.
+These caps vary by loan program.
+Please consult your loan officer on the caps and ceilings for the ARM you’re interested in.